lum1n0us/wasm-micro-runtime/README.md

 - Provides a mechanism for exporting native API's to WASM applications
 - Supports the programming of firmware apps in a large range of languages (C/C++/Java/Rust/Go/TypeScript etc.)
 - App sandbox execution environment on embedded OS
-- Purely asynchronized programming model
+- The purely asynchronized programming model
 - Menu configuration for easy platform integration
 - Supports micro-service and pub-sub event inter-app communication models
 - Easy to extend to support remote FW application management from host or cloud